Wayrion/jetbrains-llm-eval/README.md

 This prints a summary JSON with `pass@1` and writes per-problem results to `results.jsonl`.

 ## CLI options
-- `--model` Hugging Face model id to load locally via Transformers.
-Short aliases are also accepted, e.g. `qwen3-0.6b` -> `Qwen/Qwen2.5-0.5B-Instruct`.
-- `--dataset-path` Optional path to a local parquet (e.g., `./dataset/humaneval_py.parquet`).
-If not provided, we'll attempt to fetch `bigcode/humanevalpack` with retries.
-- `--max` limit number of problems (default: all in split)
-- `--out` path to JSONL output with per-task results
-- `--verbose` progress logs
+- `--iters` optional number of repair loops after the first execute (default 0 = strict pass@1).
+Set to a small value like 2–3 to allow propose→execute→reflect cycles.
 - `--workers` number of parallel worker processes (default 1).
 Each worker loads its own model; ensure you have enough RAM/VRAM.

 Environment variables
-- `WORKERS` sets default workers when `--workers` is omitted (e.g., `WORKERS=4`).
-- `TOKENIZERS_PARALLELISM` is set to `false` automatically to avoid fork warnings; you generally don’t need to set it.

 Agent contract
 - Input: `prompt` from humanevalpack, `tests`, `entry_point`